Skip to main content

 Possible side effects

 The most common side effect of 13-cis-retinoic acid is dry and cracked lips.
-Dry skin or eyes are also possible, as are nosebleeds, muscle and joint pains, and changes in the nails.
+Dry skin or eyes, nosebleeds, muscle and joint pains, and changes in the nails are also possible.

 Dome JS, Rodriguez-Galindo C, Spunt SL, Santana VM.
 Chapter 92: Pediatric solid tumors.
 In: Neiderhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff’s Clinical Oncology.
 6th ed.
 Philadelphia, PA.
 Elsevier; 2020.